vsoch/lessons/_posts/hpc/2018-07-19-jupyter-tensorflow.md

 ## Step 5.
 Usage

-We have just set up a password on Sherlock, and are now back on our _local machine_.
+Now we are back on our _local machine_.
 Here are the general commands to start and stop sessions.
 In the tutorial below, we will walk through using Jupyter notebook.

 We've already reviewed how to start a session in the previous post, now we will just go over how to start the tensorflow jupyter notebook, using the password from above.
 If you want more verbosity, see the previous post.
 The general command for start.sh looks like this: